rpt19-eckert/abraham-reviews/JOURNAL.md

 GET : ‘/:listingId/reviews’ - to retrieve all the reviews for that listing id

-GET : ‘/users/show/:userId’ - to retrieve all the reviews for all the listings of that user and reviews that user has left on other listings
+GET : ‘/users/show/:userId’ - to retrieve all the reviews for all the listings of that user id & reviews that user has left on other listings